g-h-c/pct/README.md

 **Compilation**

 Requires boost libraries and C++ 11 compliant compiler.
 The environment variable BOOST_HOME needs to be set to point to the root of Boost libraries and BOOST_LIB needs to point the binaries.
 The least Boost version I tried was 1.58.0.
 I have only worked on 64 bits, a 32 bits build should work but I have not tested it.
+Althought the Visual Studio project files were generated with version 2015, the code compiles cleanly on 2013 as well.

 **Blog entry**